OSInside/kiwi/doc/source/image_description/elements.rst

    </preferences>

-The mandatory preferences section contains information about the supported image type(s), the used package manager, the version of this image, and further optional elements.
+The mandatory preferences section contains information about the supported image type or types, the used package manager, the version of the image, and other optional elements.
 The preferences section can be configured to apply only for a certain architecture.
-In this case specify the `arch` attribute with a value as it is reported by :command:`uname -m`
+In this case, specify the `arch` attribute with a value as it is reported by :command:`uname -m`.

 <preferences><version>
 ~~~~~~~~~~~~~~~~~~~~~~
-The mandatory image version must be a three-part version number of the
+The mandatory image version must be a three-part version number in the
-format: **Major**.\ **Minor**.\ **Release**.
+format **Major**.\ **Minor**.\ **Release**.
 In case of changes to
-the image description the following rules should apply:
+the image description, the following rules should apply:

-* For smaller image modifications that do not add or remove any new
+* For smaller image modifications that do not add or remove any
   packages, only the release number is incremented.
 The XML description
   file(``config.xml``) remains unchanged.

-* For image changes that involve the addition or removal of packages
+* For image changes that involve addition or removal of packages,
   the minor number is incremented and the release number is reset.

 * For image changes that changes the behavior or geometry of the
-  image file the major number is incremented.
+  image file, the major number is incremented.

 <preferences><packagemanager>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~